premail/premail/README.md

   area.
 - `style`: This directory contains the CSS attributes that, ideally, _will not_ change from project to project.
-- `dist`: This directory doesn't exist initially, but will contain the output `index.html` for you to use.
+- `dist`: This directory contains the output `index.html` for you to use.

 In your console, run `gulp watch` with the `-d` option, followed by the directory name of your design.
 Using the example above with a design named